Before you read the original article, I want to tell you that I revisited Nongriat in November 2022 and was totally startled to see its state.

 The root bridges of Khasi hills are unique in the world.
-Deep inside the jungle, shrouded in cloud and rain these root bridges are indeed some astonishing man-made natural wonders.
+Deep inside the jungle, shrouded in clouds and rain these root bridges are indeed some astonishing man-made natural wonders.

-This encouraged the villagers to build another one above the old bridge and that’s how the popular Double Decker Living Root Bridge – a unique in the world where man and the nature collide and cooperate to withstand the rage of Umishian River – came into existence.
+This encouraged the villagers to build another one above the old bridge and that’s how the popular Double Decker Living Root Bridge – a unique in the world where man and nature collide and cooperate to withstand the rage of the Umishian River – came into existence.
 Double Decker Root Bridge is moreover the first and the strongest root bridge ever built in this area.

 People of Nongriat